 Border terriers, on the other hand, are high-energy dogs that need plenty of exercise and stimulation.
 If you’re an active person who enjoys spending time outdoors, the border terrier might be a good match.

-However, if you’re looking for a low-maintenance dog that doesn’t require a lot of exercise, the clumber spaniel might be a better choice.
+However, if you’re looking for a low-maintenance dog that doesn’t require a lot of exercises, the clumber spaniel might be a better choice.

 Grooming Needs